microsmt/Microsmt-PNP-hardware/README.md

  2：it  can adjust the height of the platform and the height of feeder  at will,So as to adapt to different lengths of holders.

- 3: It is so simple that you can copy without even needing drawings.

 #  Thank